What a Toxic Employee Can Cost Your Company

-The Damage of a Toxic Employee
+The Damage of a Toxic Employee at Work

 The cost of a wounded culture cannot be understated, leading to increased turnover, reduced productivity, and decreased brand sentiment.
 Protect your organization, and its culture, by investing the time and resources to minimize and remove toxic scenarios.

 Identify and Address Toxic Behaviors in the Workplace